Dynamics365/dynamics365.github.io/_posts/2020-07-14-database-movement-tier1-to-tier1.md

 5. In MIG, Create AxDB_New
 6. In MIG,resotre GOLD to AxDB_New
 7. AxDB_Gold to AxDB
+8. Start all the services and resett IIS in LCS
+9. DB Sync

 ```sql
 ALTER DATABASE AxDB SET Single_user With Rollback immediate